 A measure of the structure of an ensemble of signals (e.g. of vectors) is the degree of correlation between their elements.
 Signals, such as sounds and visual images, have correlational structure that is taken advantage of in sound and image compression algorithms.
 One simple kind of statistical structure is characterized by the degree to which one can predict one element of a vector from a nearby element.
 For images, the color of a pixel at location i is a pretty good predictor of the color at location j = i+1.
 As j gets far from i, however, the prediction gets worse.
-It is possible to characterize the degree of predictability by a matrix whose ijth element is big if the ith pixel of an image is a good predictor of the jth.
-One measure of predictability is the autocorrelation matrix.
+It is possible to characterize the degree of predictability by a matrix whose ij^{th} element is big if the i^{th} pixel of an image is a good predictor of the j^{th} .
+One measure of predictability is the autocorrelation matrix where, for example, the i,jth element represents the degree of correlation between the ith and jth pixels, i.e. that are lj = il apart.
 An autocorrelation matrix has real elements and is symmetric.
-The eigenvectors of of the matrix capture the subspace with most of the variance, i.e. where the "action" is.
+The eigenvectors of the matrix capture the subspace with most of the variance, i.e. where the "action" is.
 The eigenvalues correspond to the amount of "action"--i.e. the variance in the eigenvector directions.